zb00026/SecureDB_Frontend/UI_IMPROVEMENTS.md

-# UI/UX Improvements for DAM Frontend
+# UI/UX Improvements for Hagrids: AI Power Secured DB access

 ## Overview
 This document outlines the comprehensive UI/UX improvements made to the Database Access Management (DAM) frontend application to create a more modern, professional, and enterprise-ready user interface.